Generating Email Addresses from Public Data is Illegal

 The ICO Guidance on Personal Data covers this in great detail, including a specific section dedicated to the classification of email addresses that include personal names ‑ even in a business setting.

-Why 'legitimate Interest' Does Not apply
+Why 'Legitimate Interest' Does Not Apply

 Whilst attempting to track down the sources of this spam, one thing I was constantly told was that using this personal email address was allowed because they claimed legitimate interest as a lawful basis for processing data.
 However, legitimate interest has strict requirements: